We believe in disseminating original content that produces authentic, meaningful conversations.

 houston, tx, USA

-THE NEXT FRONTIER investigates the emerging commercial space flight market and the opportunities spaceports provide as catalysts for disruptive innovation in technology and mobility.
-This think tank explores the future of commercial space travel and the transformation of Houston’s Ellington Airfield into a world class commercial spaceport.
-Specifically, this think tank will bring together industry experts and thought-leaders to discuss both practical and visionary responses to issues around air traffic control management and spaceport design and planning to technology and the overall impact the spaceport infrastructure has on the broader airport ecosystem.
+THE NEXT FRONTIER investigated the emerging commercial space flight market and the opportunities spaceports provide as catalysts for disruptive innovation in technology and mobility.
+This think tank explored the future of commercial space travel and the transformation of Houston’s Ellington Airfield into a world class commercial spaceport.
+Specifically, this think tank brought together industry experts and thought-leaders to discuss both practical and visionary responses to issues around air traffic control management and spaceport design and planning to technology and the overall impact the spaceport infrastructure has on the broader airport ecosystem.

 AERIAL FUTURES: constructed landscapes